 ^{115.} See, e.g., William J. Brennan, Jr., The Constitution of the United States: Contemporary Ratification, 27 S. TEX.
 L. REV. 433, 438 (1986) ("Current Justices read the Constitution in the only way that we can: as twentieth-century Americans.
-We look to the history of the time of framing and to the intervening history of interpretation.
-But the ultimate question must be: What do the words of the text mean in our time?
-For the genius of the Constitution rests not in any static meaning it might have had in a world that is dead and gone, but in the adaptability of its great principles to cope with current problems and current needs.
-What the constitutional fundamentals meant to the wisdom of other times cannot be the measure to the vision of our time.").
+We look to the history of the time of framing and to the intervening history of votes on originalist grounds, although he considered original meaning in more than one-third of Fourth Amendment cases.
+It seems that all Justices are willing to consult original meaning when they regard it as helpful in deciding the case at hand.